Racial and Religious Tolerance Act 2001: Criticism

 Before the 2006 Victorian state election, Andrew McIntosh, the then state shadow Attorney General, announced that the Liberal Party would repeal the religious section of the "fundamentally flawed" Act.
 The Liberals did not win the election.

-In January 2006, nineteen Christian leaders from Melbourne's largest churches wrote to the premier requesting the removal of the civil provisions in the Act, claiming that aspects of the religious vilification law undermines multiculturalism.
+In January 2006, nineteen Christian leaders from Melbourne's largest churches wrote to the premier requesting the removal of the civil provisions in the act, claiming that aspects of the religious vilification law undermines multiculturalism.

 Repeal

-From June 30, 2026 the legislation gets repealed and replaced with a new Anti-Vilification Act.
+From 30 June 2026, the legislation was repealed and replaced with the Justice Legislation Amendment (Anti-vilification and Social Cohesion) Act 2025.